aymanaboghonim/elmentor-landing-page-mvp/elmentor-landing-page/README.md

 ---

+## Troubleshooting & Common Errors

+**Playwright Test Not Running:**
+- Always run Playwright from the workspace root, not from inside a subfolder.
+- Only one `playwright.config.js` should exist, in the root.
+- Test files must end with `.spec.js` or `.test.js` and be in the root or a `tests/` folder.
+- If you see errors about missing config in a subfolder, open a new terminal in the root and try again.
+- If tests are still not found, add a minimal test to confirm Playwright is working, then re-enable your main test.

+**Deployment Issues:**
+- Always run `npm install` after copying or updating an app.
+- Set the correct `homepage` in `package.json` before deploying.
+- Deploy from the correct app directory using the absolute path.
+- If the site is not found after deploy, check the build output and homepage URL.

+---

+## Language Switcher UI

+Both the English and Arabic versions include a language switcher in the Hero section:
+- English version: “العربية” button links to the Arabic site.
+- Arabic version: “English” button links to the English site.
+- The switcher is styled for visibility and accessibility.
+- After deployment, test both links to ensure they work and the correct language/layout loads.

+---

 ## Copilot Prompts Used
 - “Create a React HeroSection component introducing the Elmentor Program…”
 - “List activities as cards with icons…”